How To Get A Medical Marijuana Card In Rockford Illinois

 Medical Marijuana (MMJ) in Illinois: The Process For Getting an MMJ Card in Rockford Il.

 The fight to bring people access to medical marijuana has been going on since 1996.
-It is now legal in 33 states across America.
+It is now legal in dozens of states across America.
 And it’s a big hit!

-There are over 76,939 patients using medical marijuana in Illinois alone as of July 2019.
+There are almost 146,000 patients using medical marijuana in Illinois alone as of November 2020.

 So how do you get your hands on one?

 Read on to find out everything you need to know about the process of getting an MMJ card.

 What are the Rules on Medical Marijuana in Rockford Illinois?

 To understand how medical weed works, you need to understand Illinois cannabis laws.